hubblestack/quasar/README.rst

       - /srv/salt
       - /srv/spm/salt

+.. note:: This should be the default value.
+To verify run: `salt-call config.get file_roots`

-Note: Remember to restart the Salt Master after making this change to the configuration.
+.. tip:: Remember to restart the Salt Master after making this change to the configuration.

 Installation (Packages)
 -----------------------